Though vinyl records were popular during the 1970s and 80s, it’s seen a massive comeback in the last decade.

 Although it does not sound better, record pressing companies tend to put more care into the heavier vinyl records when mastering, manufacturing, and recording virgin vinyl records.
 Generally, the heavier a vinyl record is, the more it consistently spins without shifting the turntable.

 Some people prefer buying heavier records since they believe that it sounds better.
-When using a lighter record, a record clamp might be necessary to secure it in place.
+When using a lighter record, a record weight might be necessary to secure it in place.
 This allows the listener to adjust the pressure depending on the record’s weight and mitigates speed shifts and bumps to preserve the life of your cartridge and needle.

 Below, UTILITARIAN TV compares two vinyl pressings of different weights – Tears For Fear’s Songs From The Big Chair.
 One from 1985 and a re-pressing from 2014.